OlliNie/Olli-Codes/src/pages/blog/Tranform .md files to html.md

 ```
 npm i gatsby-transformer-remark
 ```
 The second step is to add the plugin to `gatsby-config.js`.
-Note that the exmple below is simplified, and your `gatsby-config.js` file will likely have plenty of additional plugins.
+Note that the example below is simplified, and your `gatsby-config.js` file may have additional plugins.
 ```

 module.exports{